-The Statement of Activities focuses on the change in net position over the last year.
+The Statement of Activities focuses on the change in net position from the prior year.
 The costs of the Agency's programs are presented and show to what extent governmental activities are subsidized by taxes and other general revenues.

 Fund Financial Statements